PMP® exam moves to PMBOK® 8th Edition in

 What Is a Realistic Timeline If You Start Today?

 Most candidates who pass on their first attempt study for 150 to 300 hours over 8 to 16 weeks.
-If you are starting from scratch today, a late June exam date requires roughly 15 to 20 hours per week of focused study.
-That is aggressive but doable for someone with strong project management experience.
+From late May, a current-exam attempt requires roughly 20 to 25 hours per week of focused study.
+That is achievable for someone with strong project management experience and flexible evenings, but it is not a casual pace.

 If that pace is not realistic for your schedule, do not force it.
 A well-prepared attempt on the new exam beats a rushed attempt on the current one.
 For a detailed breakdown of study timelines, see our guide on how long it takes to study for the PMP®.